OlyaKorolko/WhatKindOfDeveloperAreYou.github.io/_posts/2022-06-18-EmergenceWhat&Why.md

 ### What is it now?

-Almost a year and 3 month have passed since I started developing [Emergence](https://github.com/KonstantinTomashevich/Emergence), and I'm glad to say that almost all goals above are fullfilled.
-Just one thing is left to be done: I need to develop small proof-of-concept project to check whether my ECS framework is good at doing what it needs to do.
+Almost a year and three month have passed since I started developing [Emergence](https://github.com/KonstantinTomashevich/Emergence), and I'm glad to say that almost all goals above are fullfilled.
+Just one thing left to be done: I need to develop small proof-of-concept project to check whether my ECS framework is good at doing what it needs to do.
 But, as it always happens, this last thing is much more complex than it sounds: to finish this project, I need to at least integrate physics and graphics.
 And I've already finished small PhysX and Urho3D integrations, but who knows what other integrations I might need later.